-- 1. Notice that the district will not discriminate in any programs or activities on the basis of any of the above-listed categories: - 2.
+- 1. Notice that the district will not discriminate in any programs or activities on the basis of any of the above-listed categories; - 2.
 The name and contact information of the district's compliance officer designated to ensure compliance with this policy; and - 3.
-The names and contact information of the district's Section 504 and Title IX compliance officers.
+The names and contact information of the district's Section 504 and Title IX / Civil Rights Compliance Officers.